SAP-samples/teched2022-XP160/exercises/3_Develop/2_Create app.md

 **Create an SAP Fiori Application with "Start from template"**

-1. Click on Start from template in the Welcome tab to create the project.
+1. Click on **Start from template** in the Welcome tab to create the project.
-Alternative: Open the menu in the top left corner and go to View > Command Palette ... and search for ">new project".
-Select the command SAP Business Application Studio: New Project from Template
+Alternative: Open the menu in the top left corner and go to **View > Command Palette ...** and search for ">new project".
+Select the command **SAP Business Application Studio: New Project from Template**

 <img src="/exercises/images/BAS_start.png" width="750">

-2. In the New Project Wizard select SAP Fiori Application.
+2. In the New Project Wizard select **SAP Fiori Application**.

 Click **Start**.